-Services include one-on-one appointments for:

-Job & Internship Search - Customized Resume Development - Cover Letters - Interview Preparation Mock Interviewing - LinkedIn Profiles - Professional Headshots - Career Counseling and more...
+Services Include one-on-one Appointments for: Job & Internship Search - Customized Resume Development - Cover Letters - Interview Preparation Mock Interviewing - LinkedIn Profiles - Professional Headshots - Career Counseling and more.
 Students and alumni have unlimited access to Handshake, an innovative online recruiting platform, job board, and networking tool.
 Thousands of employers use Handshake to recruit for their open jobs and internships around the world.
-Career Services events and resources are also posted in Handshake.
+Career Services events and resources are also posted in Handshake and the virtual career center.